 1. Select the objects to be grouped.
+To do so, click on the objects successively while holding down the Shift keyû.

-Note: To do so, click on the objects successively while holding down the Shift key $\hat{U}$ or drag a rectangle around all objects to be selected (without placeholders) while holding down the mouse button.
+Alternatively: Drag a rectangle around all objects to be selected (without placeholders) while holding down the mouse button.

-2. Click on the Group icon (in the group Objects) on the object-specific ribbon tab, or right-click the selected objects to open the context menu and choose the command Group to group the objects.
+2. Click on the Group icon [15] (in the Objects group) on the object-specific ribbon tab.
+Alternatively: Right-click on the selected objects and choose Group in the context menu.